cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv_hevc_deblur035_report.md

 **VLM Analysis**:

-**Score**: 5/10
+**Score**: 4/10

-> *The rendering has plausible layout and object arrangement, but severe blur and texture smearing degrade geometric clarity and depth cues.
-Minor geometric structure is intact, but overall realism as a real-world scene is compromised by perceptual artifacts and inconsistent texturing.*
+> *The rendering shows a recognizably plausible room layout but suffers from strong geometric distortions and varying texture fidelity.
+Structural geometry is inconsistent with real-world cues (curved walls, smeared edges, depth ambiguities).
+Texture artifacts such as ghosting and over-blur reduce realism and hinder surface detail.
+Overall, a reconstruction with several noticeable artifacts that prevent it from being mistaken for a real photograph, warranting a low-to-mid score.*

 **Detected Issues**:
+- ⚠️ **Curved Or Warped Walls**: Walls and large surfaces show pronounced curvature and non-Euclidean deformation, particularly along the long wall with the red artwork and the ceiling region.
+- ⚠️ **Misaligned Edges**: Edge alignment is inconsistent in several areas: chair backs and table rim blur into surrounding surfaces, creating broken or jagged edges.
-- ⚠️ **Depth Or Perspective Errors**: Significant motion- or blur-induced depth distortion; edges and scale cues are softened, reducing reliable depth cues from the scene.
+- ⚠️ **Depth Or Perspective Errors**: Perspective cues are inconsistent across surfaces; near the window the depth relationship appears smeared, reducing depth cue reliability.
-- 🎨 **Ghosting**: Overall smeared texture across surfaces, especially on walls and table, reducing surface fidelity.
+- 🎨 **Ghosting**: Persistent ghost-like traces around furniture and decorative elements, indicating temporal blending or multi-surface artifacts.
-- 🎨 **Over Blur**: Strong blur across most regions, obscuring fine details and texture variation.
+- 🎨 **Over Blur**: Excessive blur across most surfaces, obscuring fine texture such as upholstery and tabletop details.
-- 🎨 **Texture Inconsistency**: Inconsistent texture sharpness between surfaces (e.g., wall vs. table) due to uneven rendering or post-processing.
+- 🎨 **Texture Inconsistency**: Texture quality varies abruptly between surfaces (wood, fabric, glass) suggesting inconsistent sampling or shading.

 ### View 4 (90°)